The Avalanches

 The Avalanches are an Australian electronic music group formed in Melbourne in 1997.
-They have released three studio albums, Since I Left You (2000), Wildflower (2016), and We Will Always Love You (2020), and perform live and recorded DJ sets.
-The group currently consists of Robbie Chater and Tony Di Blasi.
+They have released three studio albums, Since I Left You (2000), Wildflower (2016), and We Will Always Love You (2020).
+The group is scheduled to release their fourth album No Bad Memories (2026) on 16 October.
+They perform a hybrid live show that also incorporates elements of DJing.
+The group currently consists of co-founding members Robbie Chater and Tony Di Blasi, as well as multi-instrumentalist Andy Szekeres.

 The band is an exponent of the plunderphonics genre, and their first album, Since I Left You, has been recognised by many critics as the most important example of the genre.

 Career

 1994–1996: Origins

 Three future Avalanches members formed Alarm 115 in Melbourne in 1994 as a noise punk outfit inspired by Drive Like Jehu, The Fall, and Ultra Bide.
 The line-up was Robbie Chater on keyboards, Tony Di Blasi on keyboards, bass and backing vocals, and Darren Seltmann on vocals (ex-Ripe).
 By 1995, Manabu Etoh joined on drums.
 The group bought instruments, recording gear and numerous old vinyl records by the crate at second-hand shops.
 When Etoh was deported and Alarm 115 disbanded, these records became the core of a new project.
 Chater was a film student at RMIT University and had access to a recording studio, which he and Seltmann used to turn the records into a 30-song demo tape labelled Pan Amateurs.
 In 1997 a new group consisting of Chater, Di Blasi, Seltmann, and Gordon McQuilten on keyboards was assembled to play the tracks live.
 Chater, Di Blasi and McQuilten had all been school mates in Maryborough.
 Starting in July, their first four shows were played under different names: Swinging Monkey Cocks, Quentin's Brittle Bones, and Whoops Downs Syndrome.
 The group became "The Avalanches" at their fifth gig, borrowing the new band name from an American surf rock band, which recorded only one album, Ski Surfin' with the Avalanches, in 1963.